You want smart political talk without the meltdowns?

 But you know, Sean, there's something to be said for that, right?

-So it's like, you know, you look at everyday people like look at all of these people all over the country right now.
+So it's like, you know, you look at everyday people, like, look at all of these people all over the country right now.

 And it's the Biden, you know, bare shelves Biden that's making that harder than ever.

-Uh what like I'm like, why aren't we taking care of people in this country that need it too?
+And starting with states of California, I'm like, why aren't we taking care of people in this country that need it too?

-I think you gotta do it first.
+I think you got to do it first.

 We don't have enough money for the world.